taseenb/frontend-test/NOTES.md

 - **Filters** There are two types of filters stored with Redux: client and server filters (referred as `apiParams` in the code).
 This is how they work:

-  - When user interacts with the UI, the filter parameters get saved in the store.
+  - When the user interacts with the UI, the filter parameters get saved in the store.

   - In the case of "client" filters, a render gets triggered immediately via props passed to the `Results` component.